-Now that you have a handle on how to get started selling your art online, you may be wondering what the quality of the products are like, or how to optimize your shops to increase sales.
+Now that you have a handle on how to sell your art online, you may be wondering what the quality of the products are like.
+And how to optimize your shops to increase sales.

 Below are some posts including product reviews, conducting keyword research, and other things you can do to improve your stores and reach.